 Contact me here to discuss any upcoming vacancies and/or pricing of your apartments, or the purchase and sale of a multifamily property.

-- When examining concessions, 27% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in November 2019 – up slightly from 25% in October.
-These move-in incentives continued to be much more prevalent in Brooklyn, where they were found on 43% of leases in November 2019 – versus 18% of Manhattan leases during the same period.
+These move-in incentives continued to be much more prevalent in Brooklyn, where they were found on 45% of leases in February 2020 – versus 26% of Manhattan leases during the same period.

 Tagged: Central Park West Apartment, manhattan apartment, manhattan co-op, Manhattan condo, manhattan coop, Manhattan Real estate, manhattan real estate agent, manhattan real estate broker, New York city apartment, New York City Real estate, new york city real estate agent, upper west side apartment